Kansas Department of Health & Environment

 NOTE: In addition, Kansas has entered into interstate residence agreements with the following states: California, Florida, Kentucky, New Mexico, Ohio, Pennsylvania, South Dakota, Tennessee, Texas, and Wisconsin.
 The agreement states that individuals residing in a Medicaid approved institution for long term care in one of the above-named states who would be Kansas residents under (2) or (3) shall be deemed residents of that state for purposes of medical assistance unless the person was placed there by Kansas state or local government personnel.
 The reciprocal situation is also covered in the agreement.
 Refer to MKEESM 8112 for definition of a Medicaid approved institution.

-2052.05 Incarcerated Minors (Medicaid) - Federal regulations prohibit states from fully terminating Medicaid coverage for children under the age of 21 and Aged Out Foster Care (AGO) recipients who become inmates of public institutions, i.e., correctional facilities, on or after October 24, 2019.
-When a Medicaid recipient in this category becomes institutionalized in this manner, coverage is suspended vs. terminated, meaning that while coverage is inaccessible while they are in a detained/incarcerated status, it will be reinstated upon their release without a new application being required as long as they remain eligible based on current circumstances.
-Likewise, applications received on behalf of individuals in this category who are currently in a detention placement must be accepted and determined for Medicaid eligibility; if determined eligible while incarcerated, a new application will not be required for redetermination upon release.
+2052.05 Incarcerated Minors (Medicaid & CHIP) - Federal regulations prohibit states from fully terminating Medicaid or CHIP eligibility for children under the age of 21 and Aged Out Foster Care (AGO) recipients who become inmates of public institutions, i.e., correctional facilities, on or after October 24, 2019.
+When a Medicaid or CHIP recipient in this category becomes institutionalized in this manner, coverage is suspended vs. terminated, meaning that while coverage is inaccessible while they are in a detained/incarcerated status, it will be reinstated upon their release without a new application being required as long as they remain eligible based on current circumstances.
+Likewise, applications received on behalf of individuals in this category who are currently in a detention placement must be accepted and determined for pre-release Medicaid or CHIP eligibility; if determined eligible while incarcerated, a new application will not be required for redetermination upon release.
+If the individual is considered a qualifying youth under the CAA 2023 reentry requirements, they will be eligible for a limited pre-release benefit program which covers specific services for the 30 days prior to release.
+Upon release they will remain eligible and continue on the appropriate full-benefit plan.

-2052.06 Incarcerated Minors (CHIP) - - A new CHIP eligible applicant cannot be enrolled while in an incarcerated setting.
-When an application is received requesting coverage for an incarcerated child, and the child is found to be otherwise CHIP eligible, the application must be denied due to incarcerated status.
-The exception to this rule is when a child is currently receiving coverage on the CHIP program and enters a correctional facility during a CE period.
+2052.06 Incarcerated Minors (CHIP) - A new CHIP eligible applicant cannot generally be enrolled while in an incarcerated setting.
+When an application is received requesting coverage for an incarcerated child, and the child is found to be otherwise CHIP eligible, the application must be denied due to incarcerated status, unless they are within 30 days of release (2052.08).
+The other exception to this rule is when a child is currently receiving coverage on the CHIP program and enters a correctional facility during a CE period.
 Incarceration is not an exception to CE, so in this case, coverage may not be terminated on the basis of incarceration; rather, coverage will temporarily end (i.e., be suspended) until the agency is notified of the child’s release at which point the child would be reinstated for the remainder of the existing CE period.

 NOTE: If the child was not released prior to the expiration of the CE/review period, coverage would not be reinstated without a new application or review form.